 2. Watch for Warning Signs of Child Identity Theft

-One of the first steps to prevention is learning how child identity theft happens and how you can detect it early.
+One of the first steps to identity theft prevention is learning how child identity theft happens and how you can detect it early.
 The Federal Trade Commissions (FTC) suggests looking for red flags that indicate your child might be a victim of identity theft, including notices from the IRS for unpaid taxes or collection agencies calling your children about unpaid bills (which could include medical bills).
 If you notice any of these warning signs, request copies of your child’s credit report.
 The three credit reporting agencies — Experian, Equifax and TransUnion — are required to provide free copies of credit reports annually through annualcreditreport.com.

 3. Place a Credit Freeze on Your Child’s Accounts